 Check times at www.dfds.com or using the Direct Ferries website.

 All passengers travel in comfortable private cabins with en suite toilet & shower and satellite TV.
-To travel in luxury, treat yourself to DFDS's famous Commodore Class, some suites with private balconies with sea view..
-The ship has bars & restaurants for breakfast on board, you can pre-book breakfast with your ticket.
-There's also a sauna.
+To travel in luxury, treat yourself to Commodore Class, some suites have private balconies with a sea view..
+The ferry has bars & restaurants for breakfast on board, you can pre-book breakfast with your ticket.
+There's even a sauna.
 The ships on this route are the Crown Seaways or Pearl Seaways.

 Make sure you're on deck in the morning when the ferry sails up the scenic Oslo Fjord, a stunning way to arrive in Norway.
 You'll see coast on either side of the ship from about 06:30 and she enters the narrow part of the fjord by about 07:00.